Lisx5JP/aloe-records/content/events/tom-soloveitzik-bejing-shanghai-tour-2024.md

 Sun Yizhou+Zhao Ziyi, Tom Soloveitzik, Zhu Songjie, Yifan + Jia Xiao, Adi + Tao Yi

+Turtle Tone#8

 Ming room, Shanghai

 ///

 [Tom Soloveitzik](https://www.tomsoloveitzik.net/) is an Israeli musician and artist based in Tokyo.
 He works with the materiality of sound, the practice of listening, and the potentiality of recording \[a ‘field’] through performance and writing.

-///